astreus-ai/astreus/README.md

 - **Unified Agent API**: Create and manage AI agents with a consistent interface
 - **Multi-Provider Support**: Works with OpenAI and Ollama models out of the box
 - **Memory Management**: Built-in conversation history with vector search capabilities
+- **Chat Management**: Advanced chat system with metadata, search, and organization
 - **Task Orchestration**: Break complex requests into manageable sub-tasks
 - **Plugin System**: Extend agent capabilities with custom tools
 - **Persistence Layer**: Automatic storage using SQLite or PostgreSQL